 5 College Street, P.O.
 Box 58

 Please note, the Dundas County Archives does not have access to or manage the Lynne Cook/Loyalist Resource Centre.
 This collection and centre is operated by the UELAC St. Lawrence Branch.
 Located at 5 College Street, Iroquois, the Loyalist Resource Centre is staffed by Lorraine Reoch, UELAC St. Lawrence Branch President and Larry Empey.
-Due to the COVID-19 outbreak, the Loyalist Resource Centre is closed until further notice.
+Opening hours are from Monday to Friday 9:00am to 3:00pm, Saturday 9:00am to 12:00pm.
 Please contact Lorraine at firstname.lastname@example.org before planning a visit.
+For more information, visit Loyalist Resource Centre online.